The best metal detectors for gold at any budget

 • Slightly heavier than others

 Garrett’s Goldmaster 24k is a truly intense machine made specifically to find gold—even small flakes of it that you might not otherwise find.
 It is made with a rainproof body, waterproof searchcoil, and has an IP46 Ingress Protection (IP) Rating.
-This means its protected against small wires, slender screws, large ants, and is water-resistant.
-These factors, when combined with the detector’s XGB ground balance system that allows for variations in ground mineralization, make the Garrett Goldmaster 24k great for use in just about any environmental conditions.
+This means it’s protected against small wires, slender screws, large ants, and is water-resistant.
+When combined with the detector’s XGB ground balance system that allows for variations in ground mineralization, these factors make the Garrett Goldmaster 24k great for use in just about any environmental conditions.
 The digital control panel is even backlit, should you want to start early before the competition arrives.

 The body of the Garret Goldmaster 24k is slightly weightier than other items on this list, but it’s not super noticeable.
 Its comfortable, stabilizing arm strap will do wonders to keep you in a gold-hunting flow state and not fiddling with the device.